akhilaku/Image-Recognition-and-Classification-Device-for-Blinds/README.md

 1. **Step 08:** For the last step, we clear and shutdown the Movidius NCS device for using it again.
     ```python
-       #For claer and shutdowning the Movidius NCS device for using it gain.
+       #For clear and shutdowning the Movidius NCS device for using it gain.
        graph.DeallocateGraph;
        device.CloseDevice();